ajavamind/Processing-Sketch-Chatbot/README.md

 Processing is a programming language and development environment built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
 It's primarily used for creating graphics, animations, and interactive experiences.
-It iss also capable of building small sized applications on several platforms: Windows, Linux, iOS; using the coding environments: Java, Javascript-P5.js, Android, and Python.
+Processing is capable of building small sized applications on several platforms, including Windows, Raspberry Pi, Linux, and Apple iOS.
+It accepts sketches written in Java, P5.js a JavaScript library, Android, and Python.
-Processing Development Environment (PDE) is a Processing sketch application.
+Processing Development Environment (PDE) is name for a Processing sketch application.
 The Processing IDE, Integrated Development Environment, is a Processing sketchbook for PDE sketches with code editor, debugger, and run execution capabilities.

 ## Background